 COVID-19 has taken a toll on US employers and workers over the course of the past year.
-Now that vaccines are becoming available, employers must decide what their role is as employees return to work.
+Now that vaccines are becoming available, your clients must decide what their role is as employees return to work.
 Should they and can they require workers be vaccinated?
 Should they provide vaccines at the jobsite?
 Should they pay for them?
 If your clients are not yet coming to you for advice regarding employee vaccinations, it is likely that they may soon do so.

 According to a recent survey conducted by Fisher Phillips, the vast majority of employers are not considering mandating their employees receive the COVID-19 vaccine, instead choosing to encourage the shot – but a significant number of businesses remain confused and uncertain on whether and how to incentivize their workers to get inoculated.